rust-lang/rust/text/0000-non-exhaustive.md

 # Summary

-This RFC introduces the `#[non_exhaustive]` attribute for enums, which indicates that more variants may be added to an enum in the future.
+This RFC introduces the `#[non_exhaustive]` attribute for enums and structs, which indicates that more variants/public fields may be added to an enum in the future.
 Adding this hint will force downstream crates to add a wildcard arm to `match` statements involving the enum, ensuring that adding new variants is not a breaking change.

 This is a post-1.0 version of [RFC 757], modified to use an attribute instead of a custom syntax.